It’s not just sales engineers and technical consultants who are worried: supply chains – a never-ending story?

-2020, Corona, Lockdown in Asia, containers are stuck in China’s major transshipment ports.
+2020, corona, lockdown in Asia, containers are coming to a standstill in China’s major transshipment ports.
 The already strained supply chain problem is intensifying.
-Declining demand from Europe, especially for electronic components, at the beginning of the pandemic in 2020 causes global production to slow down.
-In 2021, there are initial hopes of a recovery, demand increases, the economy grows again, but the supply of raw materials and parts falters again and more severely than before.
-At the end of March, the cargo ship Ever Given is stuck in the Suez Canal – like a symbol for world trade.
-Shipping transit times are lengthening, and a shortage of shipping containers and pallets is exacerbating the symptoms.
-As if that were not enough, sea freight prices have risen about fivefold since Corona.
+Falling demand from Europe for electronic components in particular at the start of the pandemic in 2020 causes global production to slow down.
+In 2021, the first hopes for a recovery of the situation return, demand increases, the economy grows again, but the supply of raw materials and parts comes to a standstill again and more severely than before.
+At the end of March, the cargo ship Ever Given is stuck in the Suez Canal – like a symbol for global trade.
+Shipping transit times are lengthening and a shortage of shipping containers and pallets is exacerbating the symptoms.
+As if that weren’t enough, sea freight prices have risen around fivefold since coronavirus.

 Parts shortage in electrical engineering

-More Corona waves follow, bottlenecks in the labor market, supply chains break down.
-Since the end of February 2022, Russia’s war of aggression on Ukraine has turned the entire political and economic world order upside down.
-Uncertainties and fear on the one hand, energy costs going through the roof, general inflation in purchasing, a further aggravation of the freight problem and a difficult to incalculable view of the future on the other.
-Raw materials and components continue to be in short supply: Alongside various other sectors, electrical engineering in particular is affected, not least with passive components such as capacitors, inductive components, ferrites, protective components, transformers or resistors, but also with sensors.
+More coronavirus waves follow, bottlenecks on the labor market, supply chains break off.
+Since the end of February 2022, Russia’s war of aggression against Ukraine has turned the entire political and economic world order upside down.
+Uncertainty and fear on the one hand, energy costs going through the roof, general inflation in purchasing, a further intensification of the freight problem and a difficult to unpredictable view of the future on the other.
+Raw materials and components remain in short supply: in addition to various other sectors, electrical engineering in particular is affected by this, not least with passive components such as capacitors, inductive components, ferrites, protective components, transformers and resistors, but also with sensors.

 How long will electronic components be missing?

-Time and again, companies that assemble electronic components report that they have to cut back their production because there is simply no supply of parts.
+Time and again, companies that install electronic components are reporting that they are having to cut back production because there is simply a lack of parts.
 The outlook is rather bleak.
-Experts like Frank Sobotka, Managing Director of the transport and logistics company DSV Air & Sea Deutschland, do not expect the situation to ease in 2022.
+Experts such as Frank Sobotka, Managing Director of transport and logistics company DSV Air & Sea Deutschland, does not expect the situation to ease in 2022.
 In his opinion, improvements are conceivable for 2023 at the earliest.
-Namely, when free capacities for sea transport would emerge or companies would have set up their supply chains more locally.
+Namely, when free capacities for sea transport arise or companies have set up their supply chains more locally.
 (1) Meanwhile, war and port closures are leading to longer transport times.
-Delays and high freight prices are keeping global trade much longer than originally expected at the beginning of the year.
+Delays and high freight prices are affecting global trade for much longer than originally expected at the beginning of the year.

 Electrical industry particularly affected

-Sobotka’s restrictions make it clear that there is by no means an all-clear even for 2023: the renewed lockdowns in China since the beginning of the year, the war in Ukraine and Russia, which has become unpredictable.
-Restricted logistics, production in Ukraine as well as in China are partially or completely at a standstill or are only able to act to a limited extent.
-The effects are of course also being felt in Germany, with supply bottlenecks coming to a head.
-According to the ifo Institute, the situation worsened again for the German economy in March 2022, with 80.2% of companies having to contend with bottlenecks and problems in materials procurement, i.e. for intermediate products or raw materials (74.6% in the previous month of February).
-In the electrical industry, around 90% reported supply problems.
-Companies also cite the stalled trade with Russia and Ukraine as a direct result of the war as a reason.
-(2) They face the challenge of reorganizing or rebuilding their supply chains.
-An opportunity, in the medium and long term.
-A disaster in the short term.
-Similarly, in March, the Association of German Chambers of Industry and Commerce (DIHK) reported “additional supply chain and logistics disruptions as a result of the war” for nearly 2/3 of companies.
+Sobotka’s restrictions make it clear that there is no all-clear for 2023: the renewed lockdowns in China since the beginning of the year, the war in Ukraine and Russia, which has become unpredictable.
+Restricted logistics, production in Ukraine and China has come to a partial or complete standstill or is only able to operate to a limited extent.
+The effects are of course also being felt in Germany, where supply bottlenecks are becoming more acute.
+According to the ifo Institute, the situation for the German economy worsened again in March 2022.
+80.2% of companies had to contend with bottlenecks and problems in material procurement, i.e. for preliminary products or raw materials (74.6% in the previous month of February).
+In the electrical industry, around 90% even reported supply problems.
+Companies also cite the trade standstill with Russia and Ukraine as a direct consequence of the war.
+(2) They are facing the challenge of restructuring or rebuilding their supply chains.
+An opportunity in the medium and long term.
+A catastrophe in the short term.
+In March, the Association of German Chambers of Industry and Commerce (DIHK) also reported “additional disruptions in the supply chain and logistics as a result of the war” for almost 2/3 of companies.
 (3)

 Finding solutions: Listening.
 Thinking.
 Thinking along.

-Even though the mood of the German economy has stabilized at a low level according to the latest figures on the ifo Business Climate Index from the end of April 2022, expectations remain subdued.
-The assessment of the current situation in the manufacturing sector, i.e. the electrical industry among others, even lingers below average.
-(4) Finding and procuring components continues to be a problem in the electrical engineering/electrical industry.
-Companies are called upon to find solutions.
-In the medium and long term, in order not to be thwarted again or to a lesser extent in the future by delays or the breakdown of supply chains.
-In the short term, to ensure their continued existence and safeguard jobs and their own existence.
-Companies should therefore not be looking for pure customer or supplier relationships right now, but rather for partners who can take the pressure off them, support their business and move into the future together with them.
-Who listen, think, think along.
+Even though the mood in the German economy has stabilized at a low level, expectations remain subdued.
+The assessment of the current situation in the manufacturing sector, including the electrical industry, remains below average.
+The search for and procurement of components remains a problem in the electrical engineering/electrical industry.
+Companies need to find solutions.
+In the medium and long term, to avoid being slowed down again in the future, or to a lesser extent by delays or the disruption of supply chains.
+In the short term, to ensure their continued existence, to secure jobs and their own existence.
+Companies should therefore not just be looking for pure customer or supplier relationships right now, but rather for partners who can take the pressure off them, support their business and move into the future together with them.
+Partners who listen, think and collaborate.

-We are happy to think ahead with you – whether as an existing customer or as a prospective customer.
+We are happy to think ahead with you – whether you are an existing customer or a prospective customer.
 Just get in touch with us!